One of the fastest ways in the world to establish an Internet presence is with a simple WordPress blog.

 You’ll notice that bullet point about the free 1-click installer with 400+ applications.
 Although that’s pretty much true of every option on this list, it bears mentioning here – because once you install WordPress with 1-click, you won’t always need a lot of features after that.

 With shared hosting starting at $3.92 per month, including a personal blog and easy optimisation for WordPress, there’s no reason A2 Hosting can’t be a viable option, either.
 Like the other options on this list, you’ll find more advanced hosting features if you opt for something more expensive.
 But simply setting up a WordPress blog and securing hosting is an inexpensive choice here.

 Want to know more?
 They have a section of their site specifically targeted to people looking to host their WordPress blog, and that’s worth checking out – especially since even their “Turbo” option clocks in at just $9.31 per month.

-In the meantime, GoDaddy offers extremely fast customer service, easy WordPress install, and a great Basic plan that’s just $3.99/month for shared WordPress hosting.
+In the meantime, GoDaddy offers extremely fast customer service, easy WordPress install, and a great Basic plan that’s just $5.99/month for basic shared hosting.
 Like Bluehost, if you simply pick out one hosting solution from this list and roll with it, you likely will do just fine if you select GoDaddy.
 Don’t let the haters push you away.

 We couldn’t let this list go by without addressing A Small Orange, which makes a point of expressly targeting those setting up WordPress hosting – and we like that.
 For the small plan, you’ll pay just $5.45 per month, paid annually, and you’ll find the usual features here, like 1-click WordPress Installation.